Curious about reverse osmosis bottled water? Find out its pros and cons below.

 Basically, reverse osmosis is a filtration process with a more efficient principle compared to the regular filtration process—filtration happens at a molecular level.
 Thus, it can get rid of almost all the dissolved contaminants present in tap water.

-The star of the RO process is the component called “semipermeable membrane.”
+The RO process uses a component called “semipermeable membrane.”
 This is a filtration mesh that can selectively allow the passage and capture of different molecules in tap water based on their sizes.

 Despite being invisible to the naked eye, dissolved chemicals have different molecular sizes than water.
 Most of these dissolved contaminants are larger than water molecules.